 Not suited for kids under age 7

 This Brooklyn-based “culinary social club” was founded by longtime food writer Dana Bowen and Kitchn founder Sara Kate Gillingham.
-Now with an online culinary club, they offer their Home Ec.
-2.0 for kids ages 7 to 15 and have a robust selection of weekly baking classes you can sign up for individually or as a block.
+Now with an online culinary club, they have a robust selection of weekly baking classes you can sign up for individually or as a block.

 Don’t expect classes that are just mashing together sprinkles with frosting from a tub.
 With The Dynamite Shop, kids actually bake.
 Gillingham and Bowen have decades of combined experience developing terrific recipes for beloved publications and websites.
 Choose from tres leches cake, rhubarb crisp, no-wait cinnamon buns, and other full-fledged recipes.
 Before class, you get a packet with shopping and equipment lists, recipes, and tip sheets.